 With a major shift toward value-based care, procedures are moving out of the hospital setting and into ASCs.
 However, some procedures have moved faster than others, unlike joint replacement surgeries.

-“Over the past 5 years, there has been a lot of discussion about outpatient joint replacement,” Steve Lucey, M.D. of Atrium Health said in an Aug.
+“Over the past 5 years, there has been a lot of discussion about outpatient ASC joint replacements,” Steve Lucey, M.D. of Atrium Health said in an Aug.
 31st Becker’s article.
 “With all the emphasis on value-based care, joint replacement has been targeted as an opportunity to reduce cost by movement from inpatient to outpatient admissions.
 As a result, there is a reduction in skilled nursing admissions and decreased home health utilization.”

-- Shifting the site of care,
+- Shifting the site of care;

-- Alignment between surgeons, payors, and ASCs
+- Alignment between surgeons, payors, and ASCs;

 - Determining if a patient is suited for treatment in an ASC.